 You will need some basic equipment for setting up a Raspberry Pi mounted USB drive.

-If you plan on using an external hard drive, then it is highly likely you will need a powered USB hub.
-This is because the Raspberry Pi is unable to output enough power via the USB ports to power the drive.
+Note: If you plan on using an external hard drive, then it is highly likely you will need a powered USB hub.
+This recommendation is because the Raspberry Pi is unable to output enough power via the USB ports to power the drive.

-How to Raspberry Pi Mount USB drive Automatically
+Raspberry Pi: Mount a USB Drive Automatically

 sudo cat /proc/mounts